 Measure deformation from millimetres to metres over all mining surfaces, structures and assets without the installation of any in-situ equipment

-Ground motion monitoring
+Ground motion monitoring with bulletin

 Get actionable reports on trends and changes to the ground surface showing movement ranging from millimetres to metres.

 Intuitive colour-coded deformation maps highlight areas where changes in trend are occurring with respect to previous situations, providing magnitude and areas of deformation at a glance over the entire mine site.

 - Benefit from a quick visualization of deformation trends